hugs-cloud/hugs/README.md

 ### Cloud Hosted

-Currently the HUGS platform can be accessed through our [JupyterHub](https://hub.hugs-cloud.com).
-To register for an account please fill out our [registration form](https://hugs-cloud.com/registration/).
+Currently the HUGS platform can be accessed through our JupyterHub.

 ### Open-source technologies